changyizhe/windtree/README.md

+On the PI side, download all files other than images and train.py.

+Run the prediction.py, which will make prediction on selected images in image_test folder.

-You only need to download the .pkl, .pth, and prediction.py file.
-Hopefully it will work
+Hopefully it will work.

+Will update the webcam version later.